 -

-For various reasons, I don’t wish to reveal my current legal name.
+I don’t wish to reveal my current legal name.
 Can I submit under a pseudonym?

 ☞ Sure, the work can be submitted & published under a pseudonym.
 But the publication contract requires your current legal name.